chaos-mesh/website/docs/send-http-request-on-workflow.md

 title: Send HTTP Requests on Workflow
 ---

-Chaos Mesh Workflow provides a `Task` node to support any workload, similar to Kubernetes `Job`.
-To make the user experience more convenient, Chaos Dashboard provides a template based on `Task` to create HTTP requests in WebUI.

-Chaos Mesh Workflow provides a `Task` node to support any workload, which function is similar to the `Job` in Kubernetes.
+Chaos Mesh Workflow provides a `Task` node to support any workload, whose function is similar to that of a Kubernetes `Job`.
 To provide a better user experience, Chaos Dashboard provides a template based on `Task`.
 With this template, you can easily create HTTP requests in WebUI.
 This document describes how to create an HTTP request through Chaos Dashboard.

 :::note